 This course meets the mathematics requirement for Bachelor's degree students.
 Topics include: problem solving, sets, logic, percentages, finance, counting techniques, probability, and statistics.
-(Placement by SAT Math Score or by Math placement test or by successful completion of a suitable pre-college skills development course) (Online)
+Successful completion of this course requires a proctored final exam.
+(Placement by Math placement test or by successful completion of MTH0090, MTH0100, or MTH0105 (Online)